giuseppemag/presentations/blp/strategic/2024/recap tasks until and after 1 october.md

 ---

-# web1.9 dashboard configuration for FI
+# configuration for FI
-adjust current configuration windows for FI cards restyle it
+either adjust current configuration modals for FI cards and restyle them or plug in the new configuration system

 ---